justinkim829/urinal-etiquette-web-game/README.md

 🚽 **About the Game**

-"Only Real Men Know Where to Pee" is a lighthearted web game that challenges players to correctly choose the optimal urinal position based on current bathroom occupancy.
+Built over one night, "Only Real Men Know Where to Pee" is a lighthearted web game that challenges players to correctly choose the optimal urinal position based on current bathroom occupancy.
 Following proper bathroom etiquette is essential - maintain maximum distance between occupants while avoiding awkward situations